2020s in United Kingdom history: Northern Irish Executive

 The Northern Irish Assembly returned to business in January 2020 after a three-year hiatus with a new power sharing agreement between Sinn Féin and the DUP.

 On 30 April, First Minister of Northern Ireland Arlene Foster resigned as leader of the Democratic Unionist Party.
 She was replaced as First Minister of Northern Ireland by Paul Givan who was confirmed on 17 July.
-Meanwhile the role of DUP leader was handled separately, being given first to Edwin Poots on the 14 May and following his resignation after just 21 days in the role it was taken by Jeffrey Donaldson.
+Meanwhile, the role of DUP leader was handled separately, being given first to Edwin Poots on 14 May and following his resignation after just 21 days in the role it was taken by Jeffrey Donaldson.

+The 2022 Northern Ireland Assembly election resulted Sinn Féin winning the most seats for the first time.
+Powersharing was suspended until the Northern Ireland Executive reformation in February 2024.
+Michelle O'Neill became the first ever Irish nationalist First Minister of Northern Ireland.

 British Virgin Islands

 On 28 April 2022, Premier of the British Virgin Islands Andrew Fahie was arrested in the United States on charges related to drug trafficking and money laundering.
 Shortly afterwards, on 5 May 2022, he was removed as Premier by a near-unanimous vote in the House of Assembly, and replaced by his deputy Natalio Wheatley.
 On 8 June 2022, the British Government decided against direct rule for the islands.